 We recommend that you replace parts of your CPAP machine regularly.
 Your CPAP machine will contain an air filter – check your owner’s manual for the replacement timeline specific to your machine.
 The hose, headgear and mask should be replaced once per year, or earlier if showing signs of wear.
 The machine itself will need to be replaced every 7 or 8 years, or as often as your insurance would replace it.

 Yes, we can help you obtain replacement parts for a machine you already have.

-We take patients based on referrals from physicians and we can also make appointments directly with patients without a referral or prescription.
+We take patients based on referrals from physicians and we can also assist patients to obtain a referral or prescription from their physician.